simpleanalytics/docs/_docs/30_features/40_extension.md

 On the options page you will find all websites being blocked and you can change what the extension should block.

-> Do you want to block your visits on all your websites without enableing them for every website?
-[Check our tutorial](/block-your-visits-on-all-websites) on how to do this in Google Chrome.

 Enjoy and if you have any feedback, go to our website and let us know!

 > For now the extension is only available in Chrome and Firefox.
 Opera and Edge are coming.